 We discuss the evidence of this link between mental health, substance use and suicide in our entry on Mental Health.
 It's estimated that an individual with opioid, or psychostimulant dependence has an increased risk of suicide of 7 and 8, respectively, relative to an individual without.

-Globally it's estimated that there were around 144,000 direct deaths from drug use disorders in 2016.
+Globally it's estimated that there were around 166,000 direct deaths from drug use disorders in 2017.
 The chart below shows death rates across the world, measured as the number of direct deaths per 100,000 individuals in a given population.
-Russia had the highest death rate at over 10 deaths per 100,000; it was followed closely by the United States with just under 10 per 100,000.
+The United States had the highest death rate at almost 20 deaths per 100,000.

 In recent years there has been a significant increase in overdose rates in the United States — particularly from the category of opioids.
 In 2017, the US Department of Health and Human Services declared the opioid crisis a public emergency.